HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 the server must send a unicast UDP response with an error message to the client indicating what the issue is.
 This of course uses the address and port of the client that initiated the communication.

+We use string messages for communicating the error description.

 ## Messages

-- `name` the username of the client
+- `username` the username of the client
-- `progress` is defined as the percentage of completed letters.
+- `progress` is defined as the percentage (integer between 0 and 100) of completed letters.
-- `status` is defined as the player state the possible values being : not ready, ready and in game.
+- `...` denotes arbitrary length string and should be parsed until the end of line.

-### Join the Sever
+### Join the server

-The client send a message to the servet indicating his username.
+The client send a message to the server indicating his username.

 **Request:**

 ```
-USER_JOIN <name>
+USER_JOIN <username>
 ```

 **Response:**

 ```
-OK <name1> <status1> <name2> <status2> : the client joined successfully, the list of connected client and their status
+OK <username1> <status1> <username2> <status2> : the client joined successfully, the list of connected client and their status
-USER_JOIN_ERR <messsage> : an error occured when trying to join, the message describe what happended (ex : username already taken.)
+USER_JOIN_ERR <message ...> : an error occured when trying to join, the message describe what happended (ex : username already taken.)
 ```
+- `status` is defined as the player state the possible values being : NOT_READY, READY, IN_GAME

 The client is responsible for displaying the information about the other clients.

-If the client joined successfuly, the server send a multicast request to inform a new client joinned.
+If the client joined successfully, the server send a multicast request to inform a new client joined.

 **Request:**

 ```
-NEW_USER <name>
+NEW_USER <username>
 ```

-After succesfully connecting, the client join the multicast group.
+After successfully connecting, the client join the multicast group.

-### Prepare the Game
+### Prepare the game

 The client initiates a request to indicate he is ready.

 **Request:**

 ```
-USER_READY <name>
+USER_READY <username>
 ```

 **Response:**